Food and drug chief Gottlieb skirts health secretary talk, says most effective at FDA

 The top post at the FDA has always been difficult to fill, Gottlieb noted, and there have been long stretches where the agency has operated under an acting commissioner.

-Gottlieb once served as senior adviser to FDA commissioner Mark McClellan, who left the agency in 2004 after just two years to run CMS, a move that Gottlieb said was detrimental to the agency.
+Gottlieb once served as senior adviser to FDA commissioner Mark McClellan, who left the agency in 2004 after just two years to run CMS.

-“It’s always challenging to move an FDA commissioner,” he said.
+“It’s always challenging to move an FDA commissioner,” Gottlieb said.
 “Continuity of leadership there is important.”

-In a wide-ranging interview, Gottlieb said the situation on the ground in Puerto Rico, where 10 percent of drugs prescribed in the United States are made, was “very bad” and that shortages of some drugs could emerge within as little as two to three weeks.

-He also said the agency is going to more clearly define regulations around cell therapies.
-The law currently states that if a cell is extracted from a patient’s body and more than minimally manipulated it is a drug subject to FDA regulation.
+(Reporting by Toni Clarke; Editing by Michele Gershberg and Bill Rigby)